 If you will be greeting the graduate after the ceremony, be prepared with anything from a spray of white roses to a sunny mixed bouquet of sunflowers, delphinium, and yellow daisy poms.
-“Bright and cheerful is always a good choice for congrats,” says Jackie Lacey, past president of the American Institute of Floral Designers and director of education and industry relations at Floriology, powered by BloomNet.
+“Bright and cheerful is always a good choice for congrats,” says Jackie Lacey, past president of the American Institute of Floral Designers and director of education and industry relations at the Floriology Institute.
 “This is a message to both the recipient as well as the season.
 Sunflowers, field flowers (gerbera daisy, mums, flowers traditionally found in the ‘grab and go’) are easy to find in so many places.”

 2. What is your relationship to the graduate?

 If you are a close friend or family member of the graduate and can prepare a gift ahead of time, consider helping to decorate the cap.
 This is a popular trend, as it allows graduates to express their joy and creativity to their graduating class and all in attendance.
 Flower garlands, paper flowers, special messages, comical observations…the possibilities are endless!

 3. Is this a college or high school ceremony?

 Select your flowers and gifts appropriately for your graduate’s age.
 For instance, a classic bunch of roses, in yellow, red, or sterling, commemorates the college grad with flair, while orchid leis are very popular among high schoolers (and you can make your own for a personal touch).